 When your body is without sleep, it is in a stressed state— your immune system is suppressed, making you more susceptible to illness; you produce more stress hormone cortisol; your blood pressure rises; and your internal temperature drops.

-Some people may die because their internal temperature drops so low that they succumb to hypothermia.
+Some people may die if they don't sleep because their internal temperature drops so low that they succumb to hypothermia.
 Meanwhile, others might die as a result of bacteria or illness, since their immune systems are unable to fight off germs or infection.

 For a slew of moral and ethical reasons, researchers do not hold sleep deprivation studies on humans any longer than 2 or 3 days.
 Everybody is different, and while going days without sleep isn’t healthy for anyone, the time it takes sleeplessness to turn fatal changes from person to person.
 For that reason, organizations such as the Guinness Book of World Records do not even acknowledge submissions for voluntary sleep deprivation— as it’s a lot more dangerous than people may think.